stephaneVercouillieBMID/slate/source/workingVersion.html.md

 See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample) for an example of aggregated claims.

 **Distributed Claims**
+Distributed Claims are claims that are asserted by a Claims Provider other than the Open ID Provider but are returned as references by the Open ID Provider.
 See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) for further details.
+See the [link](http://openid.net/specs/openid-connect-core-1_0.html#AggregatedExample) for an example of aggregated claims.
 *Normal Claims MUST be supported.
 Support for Aggregated Claims and Distributed Claims is OPTIONAL.